cran-task-views/MissingData/MissingData.md

     provides a Fellegi-Sunter probabilistic record linkage that allows for missing data and the inclusion of auxiliary information.
--   *Bibliometry*: `r pkg("robustrao")` computes the Rao-Stirling diversity index (a well-es  lished bibliometric indicator to measure the interdisciplinarity of scientific publications) with data containing uncategorized references.
+-   *Bibliometry*: `r pkg("robustrao")` computes the Rao-Stirling diversity index (a well-established bibliometric indicator to measure the interdisciplinarity of scientific publications) with data containing uncategorized references.